vmware-tanzu-labs/educates-training-platform/docs/getting-started/workshop-templates.md

 The default workshop template provides a minimal configuration for a basic workshop environment.
 To assist in creating workshops for more complicated use cases, a set of overlays can be applied which will customize the workshop configuration for specific tasks.
 The currently available overlays are:

-* `git-server` - Adds configuration for hosting a Git server per workshop session that can be hooked up to CI/CD systems which wants to be able to pull down application source code from a hosted Git repository.
 * `spring-initialzr` - Adds configuration to embed an instance of the `start.spring.io` site into a workshop session dashboard, but where generated application code is unpacked into the workshop session container instead of being downloaded to the local machine.
 * `virtual-cluster` - Adds configuration to create a Kubernetes virtual cluster per workshop session and makes it the default cluster the workshop user would work with.
 A workshop user has cluster admin access to  the virtual cluster.

-To apply one or more of the overlays to the base workshop environment, you can use the ``--overlay`` option.
+To apply an overlay use the ``--overlay`` option.
+The option can be used more than once.

 ```
-educates-workshop-templates/create-workshop.sh lab-new-workshop --overlay git-server --overlay virtual-cluster
+educates-workshop-templates/create-workshop.sh lab-new-workshop --overlay virtual-cluster
 ```

 Note that the various overlays are still experimental and it is forseen that how they work will change as Educates is modified to better support specialised use cases.
 Some capabilities offered through the overlays may in time be integrated into Educates as a core feature.
 It is highly recommended to always reach out to the Educates team before using them so as to understand their current state, how to use them, and any limitations.